 headache?

-doses could cause headache, I am not sure if they would be classified as
+doses could cause a headache, I am not sure if they would be classified as

 migraine headache.
-I doubt if saw palmetto causes headache.
+I doubt if saw palmetto causes migraine headaches.

 supplements” 350mg twice a day for prevention of migraines.
 Has any research